matthewljones/historyai2019/README.md

 Organizers:

-Stephanie Dick, History and Sociology of Science and Medicine, Pennsylvania Matthew L. Jones, Columbia; Big Data and Science Studies Cluster, Center for Science and Society Jonnie Penn, Cambridge (HPS), Harvard Berkman Klein, and Leverhulme Centre for History of the Future of Intelligence Aaron Plasek, Columbia
+- Stephanie Dick, History and Sociology of Science and Medicine, Pennsylvania

+- Matthew L. Jones, History, Columbia; Big Data and Science Studies Cluster, Center for Science and Society

+- Jonnie Penn, HPS, Cambridge, Harvard Berkman-Klein, and Leverhulme Centre for History of the Future of Intelligence

+- Aaron Plasek, Columbia

 Current Funders:

-Center for Science and Society, Columbia University Division of Social Science, Columbia University Leibniz Fund
+Center for Science and Society, Columbia University

+Division of Social Science, Columbia University

+Leibniz Fund

 Leverhulme Centre for History of the Future of Intelligence